groonga/groonga/doc/source/reference/token_filters.rst

 Available token filters
 -----------------------

-Here are the list of available token filters:
+Here is the list of available token filters:

 * ``TokenFilterStopWord``
 * ``TokenFilterStem``